Definition | Other Butter vs. Grass-Fed Butter | Benefits | Conclusion | FAQ | Studies

 Furthermore, it can be heated higher and is therefore ideal for frying.
 So if you can get grass-fed ghee, go for it!

-Health Benefits of Grass-Fed Butter
+What Are the Benefits of Grass-Fed Butter?

 The main benefit of grass-fed butter is its much higher nutrient density than conventional butter.
 Therefore, grass-fed butter is deep yellow, whereas grain-fed butter is white and waxy.

 The full color of grass-fed butter is mainly due to the vitamin A and beta-carotene it contains.
-Besides A, hay-milk butter also contains K and E vitamins (*).
+Besides A, hay-milk butter contains K and E vitamins (*).

 1. Vitamin A